shopware/docs/guides/installation/dockware.md

 ## Dockware versions

-Dockware images come in several version so you can chosse the one which fits your needs best.
+Dockware images come in several version so you can choose the one which fits your needs best.
 You can find a brief overview below, but as always, please refer to [their website](https://dockware.io/) for a detailed comparison.

 | Image | Description | Basis |
 | :--- | :--- | :--- |